askrella/askrella-llm/README.md

 All requests to the Askrella LLM REST API require an API key to be set in the `Authorization` header.

+Only the ingest endpoint is protected by the API key.
+The query endpoint is not protected by the API key.

 Example:
 ```
 Authorization: Bearer <rest_api_key>